nafis-neehal/nafis-neehal.github.io/_pages/publications.md

     </li>

     <li>
-      Karim, Enamul, and <u>Nafis Neehal</u>.
+      Enamul Karim, and <u>Nafis Neehal</u>.
 "An empirical study of cervical cancer diagnosis using ensemble methods."
       In 2019 1st International Conference on Advances in Science, Engineering and Robotics Technology (ICASERT), pp. 1-5.
 IEEE, 2019.

       <br>